Drained? Join the non-exclusive club

 Drained and mentally somewhere else all of the time.
 Not having the time or brain capacity to just be in the moment and actually remember an occasion...
 Jeez, I’m not even sure where I left my to-do list!
 Sometimes it’s just really hard to focus, on anything.
 Yep.
 Drained.

 Now, I guess this is the part where I offer useful advice.
 So here goes:

-Yoga also works wonders, once you get over thinking you're just wasting an hour or potential 'get crap done' time.
+Yoga also works wonders, once you get over thinking you're just wasting an hour of potential 'get crap done' time.
 Consider it as a 'speculate to accumulate' scenario.
-It’s like a ‘ctrl alt del’.
+It’s like a ‘Ctrl Alt Del’.